joe-tingsanchali-sonarsource/community-guides/dotnet-coverage-test-data-import-guide.md

     * Verify Indexed Paths Compared to Coverage File Paths (see https://community.sonarsource.com/t/code-coverage-is-not-shown-in-the-sonarcloud-io/15218/6)
+      * The `/p:PathMap` option of MSBuild is not supported for coverage files parsed in SonarQube or SonarCloud.
 * Do the reports contain valid information for the expected set of files? (give examples)

 * Did you specify the correct report path property to import the report at the right step?